sauparna/trecbox/README.md

 stopfile names a file in env["utils"] dir, and stemmer names a stemmer.
 Use "None" to skip to exclude stopping or stemming.

+conf
+====

+The configuration file is a JSON, that lays out the paths for the 'in' and 'out' directories. 'in' defines those directories that are not created at the time of running an experiment using trecbox. 'out' are the places where the output files of the experiment go.
+However, the 'index' directory is sort of both 'in' and 'out' by nature.
+Since trecbox keeps indexes at 'base' and not 'o_base' and does not re-create one if it exists, 'index' is placed amongst the 'in' paths. trecbox does create an index the first time it encounters one and places it in base/index.

+conf is seeded with the base path and init() constructs paths and updates the rest of the values.
+And before passing it onto index(), retrieve() or evaluate() it flattens it out to a linear key-val dict.